Samuel-Dainton/portfolio-project-3/README.md

 ### Solved Bugs

 The only real struggle I ran into when making this code was trying to set the lives variable across different functions.
 It needed to be pre-set so that the game could start without the user needing to select the difficulty first.
 And it also needed to be set before the main menu so that it didn't get overrridden when going from the difficulty select back to the main menu.
 For this project I chose to make lives a global variable where necessary so that it could be accessed in the game function from both the preset value in the main function and the user selection in the difficulty function.

+### Unsolves Bugs

+When entering word and letter guesses the user can also input spaces and tabs for example (space)A or (tab)(tab)WORD(tab) and these will be accepted as valid inputs.
+For the purpose of this project however this does not affect anything as the game still appears to function correctly, even registering the inputs as single words or the correct length of the hidden word with or without spaces and tabs, so I'm content on not attempting to fix it.

 ## Validator Testing